julelang/manual/src/responsiveness/expressions.md

 	println(f)
 }
 ```
 In the example above, the `f` variable is first initialized with a `Foo` literal.
 The compiler does not have the opportunity to apply any responsiveness here because `f` is declared for the first time and its type is ambiguous.
 Therefore, it is clearly stated that the literal is for the `Foo` structure.
 However, in the subsequent assignment, there are only braces.
-Because the compiler now knows the type of the variable `f` and there is no need to explicitly state that it is a `Foo` structure.
-The compiler will assume the expected type and the literal will be treated as a structure literal for the `Foo` struct.
+Because the compiler now knows the type of the variable `f`, there is no need to explicitly state that it is a `Foo` structure.
+The compiler will assume the expected type, and the literal will be treated as a structure literal for the `Foo` struct.

 ## Maps